alarmfox/alarmfox.github.io/content/tech-research-stuff/discovering-python-gdb.md

 ```

 So, I started tweaking creating a bunch of macros/commands/function (I still don't know the difference in GDB),
-but the problem persisted: I needed an "extra test program", modify it according to my testing, find a way to load it
+but the problem persisted: I needed an "extra test program", modify it according to my test case, find a way to load it
-(my firmware has a small ELF.
-But global variables are a pain), it would need to be a "bare metal program",
+(my firmware has a small ELF loader.
+But global variables and relocation are a pain), it would need to be a "bare metal program",
 so **NO**.

 In the `Embedded Systems` I took in University, the Professor mentioned about Python bindings for GDB.